grom358/shootout/README.md

 ### Mandelbrot
 Plot the Mandelbrot set [-1.5-i,0.5+i] on an 16000x16000 bitmap.
 Write output in portable bitmap format (pbm).

+### NBody
+Model the orbits of Jovian planets, using the same simple symplectic-integrator.
+From the [The Computer Language Benchmark Games](https://benchmarksgame-team.pages.debian.net/benchmarksgame/description/nbody.html#nbody).

 # Notes

 ## Java